tvtaerum/cGANs_housekeeping/README.md

 ##### The process:

- Using a cGAN, I provide some partial solutions to the following questions:
+ Using a cGAN as illustration, I provide partial solutions to the following questions:

   1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes are reasonable?
   2.  is there a way to restart a cGAN which has not completed convergence?